 1/2 cup diced dried crystallized ginger (optional)

 Mix all ingredients well.

-Note: Diced candied ginger is available at Amazon.com.
-They sell the other dried fruits, as well.
+Note: Diced candied ginger is available at most health food stores and in many grocery stores in the health food section.
 Alternatively, you can make your own candied ginger - read on!

 Recipe makes 4 cups.

 Extra: Homemade Candied Ginger

 Slice the ginger as thinly as possible.
 Put the ginger slices in a non-reactive pot, add enough water to cover the ginger, and bring to a boil.
 Reduce heat and let ginger simmer for ten minutes.
 Drain, and repeat, simmering the ginger slices one more time.

 Mix the sugar and 4 cups water in the pot, along with a pinch of salt and the ginger slices, and cook until the temperature reaches 225 degrees.